|

 ||||||||||||||||

-This activity is establishing a process for
+This activity has established a process for

 identifying critical Earth observation priorities common to many of the